 After all, thieves can just hide their faces.

-Camera systems only really help to gather evidence which can be used to find and prosecute the criminals.
+Camera systems only really help to gather evidence that can be used to find and prosecute criminals.

 However, security cameras can be a great tool when used in combination with alarm systems.

 For example, imagine that your alarm system picked up motion in the night.
 Using your phone, you could tap into the cameras to see whether the alarm was triggered by a burglar or a sleepwalking child.